 One of the main services we provide is braces.
-At Reddick Orthodontics, these devices are for children, teens, and adults.
+At Melbourne Orthodontics, these devices are for children, teens, and adults.
 It’s never too late to want a more perfect smile at any age.
 One of those methods is through traditional braces, or Invisalign, which are considered invisible braces, since they don’t use brackets and wires to function.
 Either way, when you are in the process of considering braces, one of the things you may worry about is the types of foods you can and cannot eat.
 Let’s look at food limitations with braces that you may need to worry about.
-At Reddick Orthodontics, we are a top-notch orthodontist in Melbourne FL, where we’re proud to provide “smiles braced for success” for all of our patients.
+At Melbourne Orthodontics, we are a top-notch orthodontist in Melbourne FL, where we’re proud to provide “smiles braced for success” for all of our patients.

 The Structure of Traditional Braces